 In regions of the world where louse-borne infections occur, quarantines, mass inspections and treatments, and other extraordinary measures are sometimes required to stop outbreaks of louse-borne disease.
 Such efforts, however, are not needed in North America.

+The person needs to be washed from head to toe.
 The main way to eliminate body lice is by removing and washing or throwing away infested clothing and bedding.
-Body lice and their eggs can be killed by washing clothing in hot water, drying these items in a clothes dryer set on high heat (more than 122 degrees Fahrenheit for at least 30 minutes) or by pressing the clothing with a hot iron.
+Body lice and their eggs can be killed by washing clothing in very hot water, followed by drying these items in a clothes dryer set on high heat (more than 130 degrees Fahrenheit for at least 30 minutes).
+Dry cleaning or pressing the clothing with a hot iron will also kill the lice and eggs.
 Because body lice usually do not remain on the host, changing and/or washing clothes and bedding may be enough to eliminate these pests.
-People with a lot of body hair, however, may need to be treated with a pesticide that can be applied to the body (pediculicide) to make sure lice are eliminated completely.
+People with a lot of body hair may need to be treated with a pesticide (pediculicide) that can be applied to the body to make sure lice are eliminated completely.
 Over-the-counter pediculicides containing pyrethrum extracts or permethrin can be effective.
 Other pediculicides containing other classes of insecticides are available by prescription.

 If you suspect that you have body lice, consult with your doctor or public health officials to ensure proper diagnosis and to discuss treatment options.